tubetraveller/deep_learning_ecg/README.md

 ## Results
 The preliminary results indicate that aligning ECG signals to specific cardiac phases improves interpretability without compromising accuracy.
 Key evaluation metrics include:
-- **F1-Score**: High classification performance across all classes.
+- **F1-Score**: High classification performance across all classes - Weighted F1-Score 98,86%
 - **SHAP Analysis**: Highlights the phases of the cardiac cycle most relevant for distinguishing between classes.

 ## How to Run the Project